HOW DO HUMPBACK WHALES EAT?

 COULD A HUMPBACK WHALE SWALLOW A PERSON?

 A Humpback Whale has a small esophagus and therefore isn’t capable of swallowing large prey.
 From time to time larger prey makes it into a Humpback Whale’s mouth, and when that happens, it can become food but only if the whale can fit it past its esophagus.
 Lucky for us, a standard-sized human adult is far too big to fit down the esophagus of a whale, which means the whale would spit you back out.
 Here’s a video of a scuba diver having a close call with a Humpback Whale:

 COULD A WHALE SHARK SWALLOW A PERSON?

 Just before answering this question we want to clear something up; Whale Sharks are not whales, they’re fish.
 The Whale Shark is actually the largest fish in the world.
 It has the word “Whale” in its name purely because of its size.
 Whale Sharks can be 10 meters long and weigh up to 19,000 kilograms.
 If you search for Whale Shark videos on youtube, you’ll likely stumble upon videos of scuba divers swimming with Whale Sharks.
 These giant fish are also filter feeders like the Humpback Whale, feeding on krill, plankton (like copepods), squid, fish eggs, and other small nektonic life.
-Just like Humpback Whales, Whale Sharks take in large amounts of water that contains pray and then filter the water out.
-Because Whale Sharks are a fish, they’re cold-blooded and therefore don’t gain anything from feeding in cold waters like the Humpback Whale.
-Whale Sharks and Humpback Whales both have smaller esophageal openings that wouldn’t permit the swallowing of an average sized adult human.
+Just like Humpback Whales, Whale Sharks take in large amounts of water that contains prey and then filter the water out.
+Because Whale Sharks are fish, they’re cold-blooded and therefore don’t gain anything from feeding in cold waters like the Humpback Whale.
+Whale Sharks and Humpback Whales both have smaller esophageal openings that wouldn’t permit the swallowing of an average-sized adult human.